 SCOUTING– We have 2 levels of scouting (Cub Scout, Boy Scouts) at the Assumption of the Blessed Virgin Mary.

 Cub Scout Pack 356– All boys, grades 1 to 5, are welcome to join the Pack which usually meet as a whole pack on the 3rd Friday every month from September through May at 7:30 p.m. atAssumption church hall.
 The pack is a member of the Benjamin Talmadge District of the Suffolk County Council of the Boy Scouts of America.
 The pack is organized by committee members, the cubmaster, assistant cubmasters, den leaders and many volunteers.
 Our Pack is made up of several dens, grouped by grade, called Tiger’s (1st grade), Wolf’s (2nd grade), Bear’s (3rd grade) and Webelos (4th and 5th Grades).
 Registration is held all year long.
-Please contact Larry Lasek email@example.com more information.
-See also our website –www.bsa356.org– for calendar, leaders and specific contacts.
+Please contact Larry Lasek at firstname.lastname@example.org for more information.

-Boy Scout Troop 356– Ages 11 – 18 meets each Tuesday night from 7 – 9:00 p.m. in the church hall.
+Boy Scout Troop 356 – Ages 11 – 18 meets each Tuesday night from 7 – 9:00 p.m. in the church hall.
 Older scouts pass on skills learned to younger scouts.
 We camp approximately once a month.
-See our website –www.bsa356.com– for more details concerning the troop or contact Chantal Mears, Chantalmears@yahoo.com, or Tom Houston, firstname.lastname@example.org.
+For more details concerning the troop or contact Chantal Mears, Chantalmears@yahoo.com, or Tom Houston, email@example.com.